saymrwulf/go-ethereum/notes.md

-2016-07-19T00:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2016-09-28T20:22:00 - Refactor for clarity, might break a few tests though (go-ethereum) 2016-11-12T18:21:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum)
+2016-07-19T00:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2016-09-28T20:22:00 - Refactor for clarity, might break a few tests though (go-ethereum) 2016-11-12T18:21:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (go-ethereum) 2016-11-12T17:26:00 - Minor doc updates: linking to article on quantization (go-ethereum)